Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary: Method

-At the inference stage, we iteratively run \toolname because the input contexts to the models are updated based on the latest predictions.
+At the inference stage, we iteratively run \toolname because the input contexts provided to the models are updated based on the latest round of predictions.
 In each iteration, the newly generated names along with the names generated in the previous rounds are considered candidate names for the variable.
-To reduce the hallucination of the models, \toolname leverages a program analysis based method to aggregate the names predicted by different models under individual contexts.
-The insight is that names correlated through data flow ought to have a certain level of consistency (in terms of their natural language semantics), although they may not be identical.
-For example, a variable named {\tt fout} may be passed as an argument to a parameter named {\tt stream}, but is less likely to be assigned to a variable named {\tt size}.
+We propagate names along the program call graph to provide contextual information.
+The algorithm ~(Step 5 in Fig.~\ref{fig:wf-infer}) is discussed in previous sections.